Giant Reed

 Grass family (Poaceae)

 Cultivation: The preference is full sun, wet conditions (including shallow water), and a rich fertile soil to sustain the prodigious growth of this grass.
-A little shade and soil that is merely moist are tolerated.
-This grass can spread aggressively through its rhizomes.
+Propagation is easiest by division of the rhizomes, as most seeds are infertile.
+This grass also tolerates partial sun and soil that is consistently moist, rather than wet.
+It can spread aggressively through its rhizomes, becoming a pest.

-Range & Habitat: Giant Reed occurs occasionally in central and northern Illinois, while in the southern part of the state it is uncommon.
+Range & Habitat: Giant Reed occurs occasionally in central and northern Illinois, while in the southern part of the state it is uncommon (see Distribution Map).
 This species is native to Illinois and other parts of North America; it also occurs in Eurasia, Africa, and Australia.
-Habitats include edges of floodplain forests, swamps, wet prairies, marshes, edges and shallow water of ponds and rivers, large drainage ditches, edges of poorly drained fields, and wet areas along beaches.
+Habitats include swamps, wet prairies, marshes, margins of ponds and rivers, large drainage ditches, edges of poorly drained fields, and sandy lagoons along beaches.
 In some of these habitats, Giant Reed can become the dominant wetland plant.

 Photographic Location: A drainage ditch along a railroad in Champaign, Illinois.

-Comments: Giant Reed is a very imposing species that dwarfs most other grasses.
+Comments: Giant Reed (Phragmites australis) is a very imposing species that dwarfs most other grasses.
 In spite of its common name, the Giant Reed is a grass (a member of the Grass family), rather than a reed (whatever that means).
-With the exception of Arundinaria gigantea (Giant Cane), a species that occurs only in southern Illinois, Giant Reed is the tallest native grass species in Illinois.
+With the exception of Giant Cane (Arundinaria gigantea), a species that occurs only in southern Illinois, Giant Reed is the tallest native grass species in Illinois (there are probably non-native Eurasian strains of this grass within the state as well).
 The Giant Cane is a native bamboo species that flowers only once in about 50 years, while mature specimens of Giant Reed bloom every year.
-Another grass species that can become as tall is Arundo donax, which is also called 'Giant Reed.'
-This latter species is cultivated as an ornamental grass and it is native to the Mediterranean area.
-The species Arundo donax is tall and columnar; it has leaves that are shorter and more spreading than those of Giant Reed.
-In Illinois, Arundo donax is usually shorter than the Giant Reed, but in warmer climates it can become taller.
-There is a less robust form of Arundo donax with variegated leaves.
-So far, this introduced species has naturalized only rarely in southern Illinois.
-A scientific synonym of Giant Reed is Phragmites communis, while 'Common Reed' is another common name that is occasionally applied to this native species.
+Another grass species that can become quite tall, Arundo donax, is also called 'Giant Reed.'
+This latter species is cultivated as an ornamental grass; it is native to the Mediterranean area.
+So far it has naturalized only rarely in southern Illinois.
+The species Arundo donax is tall and columnar; it has leaves that are shorter than those of Giant Reed.
+In Illinois, Arundo donax is usually not as tall as the Giant Reed, but in warmer climates it can become taller.
+There is a less robust form of Arundo donax with variegated leaves that is often cultivated.
+A scientific synonym of Giant Reed is Phragmites communis, while 'Common Reed' is another common name that is often applied to this species.

 Return